 Worth the money if nothing else has worked

-Murad is not a low-cost acne treatment regimen.
+Murad is not a low-cost acne regimen.
 Buy everything on your recommended product list and you'll easily spend $200+ on your first purchase.
 But, if you've struggled with acne for a long time and nothing has worked, it might be worth the investment to see if a Murad routine can help you get clear skin for the first time in a long time.

 Mighty Patch is different from most of the acne products in our review.
 This is no large-scale, use-it-for-weeks regimen you have to follow to the letter.
-Instead, this treatment is intended to tackle those once-in-a-while eruptions that threaten to ruin your class pictures or a long-anticipated first date.
+Instead, this product is intended to tackle those once-in-a-while eruptions that threaten to ruin your class pictures or a long-anticipated first date.
 Apply the hydrocolloid patch (overnight or whenever; they're fairly discreet) and let it work for 6-8 hours.
 Peel it off when it turns white, all to reveal a much smaller, flatter pimple.

 Hydrocolloid is Hero's hero

 So what, exactly, is hydrocolloid?
 According to Hero, the makers of Mighty Patch, it's "a medical-grade gel that gently absorbs and traps gunk."
 Yummy!
-The benefits of using a Mighty Patch are many: hydrocolloid is chemical-free and allergy-tested, and it won't be as harsh on your skin as a benzoyl peroxide-based treatment.
+The benefits of using a Mighty Patch are many: hydrocolloid is chemical-free and allergy-tested, and it won't be as harsh on your skin as a benzoyl peroxide-based option.
 Plus, when you've got that pimple covered up, you're much less likely to pick at or pop it - which can often lead to scarring down the line.